helloprasanna/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 		- **SSE-C** - Server Side Encryption with Customer Provided Keys.
 You manage encryption key.
 	- Client Side Encryption
 		- Encrypt data on client side and upload to S3

+## Cross Region Replication

+1. Cross region Replication requires Versioning
+1. Old objects are not replicated automatically, only new and changed are replicated
+1. Use CLI to transfer files
+    - aws s3 cp --recursive s3://fromBucket s3://archieveBucket
+    - CLI user must have programatic access
+1. Delete file marker won't be replicated
+1. Can't replicate multiple buckets or daisy chaining

+## Glacier
+- Can be applied to current and previous versions

+## Security
+- By default buckets are private.
+- Can turn logging on to find who is accessing bucket
+- Access Control can be setup Using
+  - Bucket Policies
+  - Access Control Lists

 ## Links